-She has worked tirelessly to foster local, statewide, and national partnerships, bringing stakeholders from the public and private sector together to develop programs and initiatives to improve health outcomes for California’s low-income residents and underserved neighborhoods.
-Blanca collaborates with agencies including: the California Department of Public Health, US Department of Agriculture, Centers for Disease Control and Prevention, San Diego County Health and Human Services Agency, county health departments in Riverside, First 5, Prevention Institute, and Foundations such as The California Endowment and Alliance Healthcare Foundation.
-She oversees numerous contracts and programs including the Supplemental Nutrition Assistance and Education Program and the Diabetes Prevention Program, funded through the County of San Diego by USDA and CDC.
-Her large-scale nutrition education and obesity prevention experience and expertise also includes her work as the Director in charge of USDA funded programs such as the Nutrition Education and Obesity Prevention (NEOP) Training and Resource Center for San Diego, Imperial, Inyo, Riverside, and San Bernardino Counties; the Network for a Healthy California – San Diego and Imperial Counties; and the Southern California Nutrition Incentive Program, also known as Más Fresco, More Fresh.
+Blanca has worked tirelessly to foster local, statewide, and national partnerships, bringing stakeholders from the public and private sector together to develop programs and initiatives to improve health outcomes for California’s low-income residents and underserved neighborhoods.
+Blanca develops and maintains impactful collaborative relationships with agencies including: the California Department of Public Health, US Department of Agriculture, Centers for Disease Control and Prevention, San Diego County Health and Human Services Agency, county health departments in Riverside, First 5, Prevention Institute, and foundations such as The California Endowment and the Alliance Healthcare Foundation.
+Blanca provides administration and oversight for numerous contracts and programs including the Supplemental Nutrition Assistance and Education Program and the Diabetes Prevention Program, funded through the County of San Diego by USDA and CDC.
+Her large-scale nutrition education and obesity prevention experience and expertise includes her work as the Director in charge of USDA funded programs such as the Nutrition Education and Obesity Prevention (NEOP) Training and Resource Center for San Diego, Imperial, Inyo, Riverside, and San Bernardino Counties; the Network for a Healthy California – San Diego and Imperial Counties; and the Southern California Nutrition Incentive Program, also known as ¡Más Fresco!
+More Fresh, among others.

-Under Blanca’s guidance, her team of over 30 implements a wide-range of evidence-based, practice-based, and innovative activities to support low-income Californians’ rights to live healthy lifestyles.
-To accomplish this, Blanca’s team engages in multifaceted, community-driven projects.
+Under Blanca’s expert leadership, her team of over 30 program directors, managers and coordinators, and frontline staff implements a wide-range of evidence-based, practice-based, and innovative activities to support the right of low-income Californians to live healthy lifestyles, engaging in targeted, multifaceted, community-driven projects.
 These team members have successfully established themselves as content experts on school wellness, healthy retail, faith-based wellness, healthy food systems, and worksite wellness initiatives.